Selective Laser Trabeculoplasty (SLT)

 Is SLT better than eye drops?

-For many patients, yes—SLT offers comparable pressure reduction without daily drops.
+For many appropriate patients, SLT can be a strong alternative to starting drops.
 Major studies (like LiGHT trial) found SLT as first-line treatment kept more patients off drops and was cost-effective.
 However, individual situations vary.

 How soon can I see results?